Parkinson's disease is a condition in which parts of the brain become progressively damaged over many years.

 - stiff and inflexible muscles

-A person with Parkinson's disease can also experience a wide range of other physical and psychological symptoms, including:
+A person with Parkinson's disease can also experience a wide range of other physical and psychological symptoms.

 Seeking medical advice

-See your GP if you're concerned that you may have symptoms of Parkinson's disease.
+See a GP if you're concerned that you may have symptoms of Parkinson's disease.

 Causes of Parkinson's disease